attilatorda/Shift-To-Middle_Array/README.md

 After the publication I implemented the **bias** feature.
 I plan to make more tests, benchmarks and improvements, then planning to port the data structure to other languages and ecosystems.

-## ❓ FAQ
+## FAQ

 **Did you reinvent the array-based deque?**

-No. The Shift-to-Middle (STM) Array is an implementation strategy that can be used for various data structures, including lists, queues, and deques.
+Yes and no!.
+The Shift-to-Middle (STM) Array is an implementation strategy that can be used for various data structures, including lists, queues, and deques.
 While both STM arrays and traditional array deques use array-backed storage, they optimize for fundamentally different operations and access patterns.

 A traditional array deque is optimized for operations at its ends (head and tail), providing O(1) performance for adding or removing elements there.
 However, inserting or deleting elements in the middle requires shifting a large number of elements, resulting in O(n) time complexity.